krother/tilegamelib/README.md

 ## Installation

 It is assumed that you have **Python 3.5** or higher.
-The instructions here work for
+The instructions here work for Linux and Windows.
+I have no idea how pygame works on MacOS.

+The installation should handle itself:

+    pip install tilegamelib

+However, *if this fails*, feel encouraged to download the source code and try the following steps:

 ### Step 1: Install pygame